build-on-aws/content/posts/continuous-integration-with-gitlab-at-10000-feet/index.md

 The `build_job` script defines the tasks:

-- logging into the GitLab registry,
+- logging into the GitLab registry
-- building the image from the Dockerfile,
+- building the image from the Dockerfile
-- tagging the image as test,
+- tagging the image as test
-- pushing the image to the GitLab image repository.
+- pushing the image to the GitLab image repository

 ```
   build_job: